rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     -   Be mindful of what is and what is not in your control.
     -   If something outside of your control causes you anxiety, you should try accept it and cast the anxiety asside.
+    -   We don't control what happens, we control how we respond.
 2. The obstacle is the way
     -   If the cause of your anxiety is within your control, then the best (and really only good) solution is to face it.